bertdk/panenco/packages/ui/src/components/dropzone/README.md

 - error - set state if has error;
 - icon - icon which will be rendered;
 - loader - you can set you own loader if you want;
-- inputProps - it's props which will be added to input component;
+  inputProps - it's props which will be added to input component;
+- wrapperProps - it's props which will be added to wrapper component;
 - ref - ref;

 | propName          | propType                                | defaultValue                              | isRequired |